nishtha1993/split-bill-ms/README.md

 <u>Checking if the app is up and running</u>

-hit the endpoint /admin/health in the browser
+hit the endpoint GET /admin/health in the browser url bar